-Estrella Substation would be located on an approximately 15-acres portion of a 98.620-acre site.
+Estrella Substation would be located on an approximately 15 acres of a 20-acre site.
 The 20-acre site was created from a 98.6-acre parcel of land.
-The is-entire 20-acre site and parcel of land areis currently planted with grape vines of 10-foot-wide span lengths.
+The entire 20-acre site and parcel of land are currently planted with grape vines of 10-foot-wide span lengths.
 Several existing dirt maintenance roads traverse the parcel.
 Scattered oak trees are located close to Union Road along with one residential dwelling near the southwest corner of the parcel.
 Dry Creek, an ephemeral tributary to Huer Huero Creek, passes approximately 1,500 feet to the north of the proposed Estrella Substation site.
-In addition to the one residence at the southwest corner of the substation site, and a winery located 1,000 feet to the south.
+In addition to the one residence at the southwest corner of the parcel, there is a residence located 1,000 feet to the east of the substation site, and a winery located 1,000 feet to the south.
 The topography of the site is moderately sloped with rolling hills in the vicinity.